 Verify that your account is still open.

-Inactive accounts that haven’t had a login in a year are automatically closed.
-To access MailChimp again, you'll need to start a new account.
-We can't reactivate a closed account account or delete the old account to make an old username available.
+Inactive accounts that haven’t had a login in 24 months are automatically closed.
+To access Mailchimp again, you'll need to start a new account.
+We can't reactivate a closed account or delete the old account to make an old username available.
 If you have billing questions, contact us.

 If you suspect there may be issues with your browser or system settings, here are some possible solutions.